 - Tape long strips across the entire bowl overlapping tape about 1/2″ down sides of bowl.
 Make sure edges of bowl is dry for tape to stick.

-- Cut stem of Alstroemeria to fit the sides of the container.
+- Cut stems of Alstroemeria to fit the sides of the container.

 - Fill grids along the outside edge of bowl first with purple alstroemeria.

-- Pack tulips in tight.. the tulip leaves will help provide structure for the centerpiece.
+- Pack tulips in tight.. the tulip leaves and additional greenery will help provide structure for the centerpiece.

-- For added flow and texture add wispy faux greenery sprigs or fresh fern type.. something soft to center of arrangement, then one sprig to the right and to the left of centerpiece.
+- For added flow and texture add wispy faux greenery sprigs or fresh fern type.. something soft to center of arrangement, then one sprig to the right, center and left of centerpiece.
+If you have ivy, insert on bottom sides of the centerpiece.

-- All done!
-The flowers will relax and begin to drupe over time, but that is the beauty of tulips.
+- The flowers will relax and begin to droop over time, but that is the beauty of tulips.

 - Alstroemeria will last 10 days.